tagtogorg/tagtog-doc/on_premises_README.md

-### ml0 tagtog service taking 100% of CPU
+### ml0 tagtog service taking 100% of CPU or memory

-Currently, in some cases tagtog ML can consume too much CPU.
-You can verify that it's indeed the ml service (`ml0`) the one overloading the CPU by checking `docker stats`, and looking for the `tagtog_ml0_1` container.
+Currently, in some cases tagtog ML can consume too much CPU or memory.
+You can verify that it's indeed the ml service (`ml0`) the one overloading the machine by checking `docker stats`, and looking for the `tagtog_ml0_1` container.

 We are working on a stable fix.
 For now, you can quickly liberate the resources by restarting the `ml0` service only (not the entire tagtog app):